HuasoFoundries/google-maps-documentation/docs/DirectionsLeg.md

 <tr>
 <td><code><span>duration_in_traffic</span></code></td>
 <td><div><strong>Type:</strong>&nbsp; <code><a href="https://github.com/amenadiel/google-maps-documentation/blob/master/docs/Duration.md">Duration</a></code></div>
-<div class="desc">The total duration of this leg, taking into account current traffic conditions.
+<div class="desc">The total duration of this leg, taking into account the traffic conditions indicated by the <code>trafficModel</code> property.
 This property may be undefined as the duration may be unknown.
-Only available to Maps API for Work customers when <code>durationInTraffic</code> is set to <code>true</code> when making the request.</div></td>
+Only available to Maps for Work customers when <code>drivingOptions</code> is defined when making the request.</div></td>
 </tr>
 <tr>
 <td><code><span>end_address</span></code></td>